ByteSizedMarius/go-fritzbox-api/SMARTHOME.md

 21.5
 ```

-**Only functions starting with `DECT` will fetch the data from the fritzbox and update the local object**, functions without it will
+**Only functions starting with `DECT` will fetch the data from the fritzbox and update the local object**, functions
-return the locally stored value.
+without it will return the locally stored value.
+Local values can be updated by calling the `Reload`-Function, either on
+the device or a single capability.

-Every device, irrespective of capabilities contains miscellaneous information:
+Every device, irrespective of capability, contains miscellaneous information:

 ```golang
 fmt.Println(d)